🌍 Formal letters for 130+ countries | 5 languages

 Germany's social security system (Sozialversicherung) is codified in the Sozialgesetzbuch (SGB), with different books covering different benefits - SGB II for Bürgergeld (basic unemployment benefits), SGB III for Arbeitslosengeld (insurance-based unemployment), SGB V for health insurance, and SGB XII for Sozialhilfe (social assistance).
 When a Jobcenter or Sozialamt issues an incorrect Bescheid, the Widerspruch is your first formal challenge.
 The German system provides strong procedural protections, including the right to see your full case file (Akteneinsicht), the right to legal aid (Prozesskostenhilfe) for court proceedings, and the ability to request a Sofortige Vollziehung (immediate enforcement) or Einstweiliger Rechtsschutz (interim legal protection) in urgent cases.

 France operates a complex social protection system administered by multiple bodies - the CAF for family and housing benefits, France Travail (formerly Pôle emploi) for unemployment insurance, the CPAM for health insurance, and the CNAV for pensions.
 Each has its own recours procedures, but all follow the general principle that you must exhaust the administrative recours before going to court.
-The Tribunal administratif handles most social benefits disputes, with the possibility of further appeal to the Cour administrative d'appel.
+Depending on the benefit, disputes go either to the Tribunal administratif (for example RSA and certain housing benefits) or to the Tribunal judiciaire (many other CAF and social security benefits).
 French administrative law requires precise procedural compliance - letters must reference the correct articles of the Code de la sécurité sociale or Code de l'action sociale et des familles, and must be sent by lettre recommandée avec accusé de réception (registered letter with return receipt).

 Across all these jurisdictions, the common thread is that initial benefits decisions are frequently wrong, and the appeal process is specifically designed to correct these errors.
 The biggest barrier to justice is not the law - it is the complexity of the process and the vulnerability of the people affected.
 Our tool exists to bridge that gap: to help people who are dealing with illness, disability, poverty, or unemployment to exercise their legal right to challenge incorrect decisions without needing to become legal experts themselves.
 Every appeal letter we generate is accurate, properly structured, and designed to be taken seriously by the decision-maker who receives it.